 Various businesses around Butler County are getting national notice.

-Here’s a sampling of two restaurants, a donut shop and grocery store that made headlines as being a worthy places to visit and patronize.
+Here’s a sampling of two restaurants, a donut shop, a donut trail and grocery store that made headlines as being a worthy places to visit and patronize.

 Jag’s Steak & Seafood